talkable/talkable-docs/source/partials/note_sample_integration.rst

 .. note::

-   Replace **YOUR-PER-CLIENT-INTEGRATION** with the link to your per-client integration library.
-In the header click Menu → Integration → Switch to “Other platform”.
-There you will see a <script> tag, copy its `src` attribute value.
+   Replace **YOUR-PER-CLIENT-INTEGRATION** with the link to your per-client integration library which is displayed on the integration page.
 Example:
    **//d2jjzw81hqbuqv.cloudfront.net/integration/clients/test.min.js**.